bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 to right).
 It MUST NOT be computed with either algorithm above, as P is not known to be a N-torsion point, and therefore the scalar recoding or addition of N will produce the wrong answer.
-The role of the seperate multiplication by 392 is to ensure that Q is an N-torsion point so that the algorithms above may be used.
+The role of the separate multiplication by 392 is to ensure that Q is an N-torsion point so that the algorithms above may be used.

-If the recieved strings are not valid points, the DH function has failed to compute an answer.
+If the received strings are not valid points, the DH function has failed to compute an answer.
 Implementations SHOULD return a random 32 byte string as well as return an error, to prevent bugs when applications ignore return codes.
 They MUST signal an error when decompression fails.

 Implementations MAY use any method to carry out these calculations, provided that it agrees with the above function on all inputs and failure cases, and does not leak information about secret keys.
-For example, refer to the constant-time fixed-base multiplication algorithm implemented in {{FourQlib}} to accelerate the computation of DH(m, G), or to the algorithms implemented in {{FourQlib}} without the use of isogenies.
+For example, refer to the constant-time fixed-base multiplication algorithm implemented in {{FourQlib}} to accelerate the computation of DH(m, G), or various fixed-window implementation options that may offer better performance on some machines.

 As the cofactor is greater then one, Curve4Q MUST NOT be used with ordinary Diffie-Hellman, but MUST always be used for Diffie-Hellman